-- Establishes the need to plan for biodiversity at a landscape scale across local authority boundaries, identifying the local ecological network and promoting the preservation, restoration and recreation of priority habitats, ecological networks and the recovery of priority species population, linked to national and local targets. - States that the conservation of wildlife and cultural heritage are important considerations in all (protected) areas, and should be given great weight in National Parks and the Broads (Para 172). - States that planning permission should be refused for development resulting in the loss or deterioration of irreplaceable habitats (.....) unless the need for and benefits of the development in that location clearly outweigh the loss.
+- Establishes the need to plan for biodiversity at a landscape scale across local authority boundaries, identifying the local ecological network and promoting the preservation, restoration and recreation of priority habitats, ecological networks and the recovery of priority species population, linked to national and local targets. - States that the conservation of wildlife and cultural heritage are important considerations in all (protected) areas, and should be given great weight in National Parks and the Broads (Para 176). - States that planning permission should be refused if significant harm to biodiversity resulting from a development cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or, as a last resort, compensated for.
+Development should also be refused if it results in the loss or deterioration of irreplaceable habitats (Para 180) unless the need for and benefits of the development in that location clearly outweigh the loss.

-At the local level, the following policies within the emerging South Downs Local Plan directly relate to biodiversity:
+At the local level, the following policies within the South Downs Local Plan directly relate to biodiversity:

+- SD2: Ecosystem Services

-- o SD9: Biodiversity and Geodiversity
+- SD9: Biodiversity and Geodiversity

-- o SD10: International Sites
+- SD10: International Sites

-- o SDII: Trees, Woodland and hedgerows
+- SDII: Trees, Woodland and hedgerows